Skip links

 Treasurer

-Desiree Leal is a mother of two living in the Bay Area.
-Both her pregnancies were under the care of two wonderful Bay Area midwives.
+Desiree Leal is a mother of three living in the Bay Area.
+All three of her pregnancies were under the care of Licensed Midwives.
 Desiree is a UC Davis graduate with a double major in Theater and Film but found her true calling in birth work.
-She is currently studying to become a Certified Professional Midwife through the Midwives College of Utah and is apprenticing with a midwife in the Sacramento Area.
+She is a Licensed Midwife with a Bachelors from the Midwives College of Utah.
 She is excited to be a part of CFAM and help midwives become more accessible for everyone.
 Desiree is an avid movie fan and enjoys cooking and baking with her daughter’s supervision.

 Previous Board Members